LucPle/Railsem19-segmentation-with-DeepLabV3Plus/README.md

 ![Thumbnail 1](outputs/good_full_labels/rs07747.png)

 ## Notes
 **Important:** This repository does not include a data loader.
-Sorry for the inconvenience, and I recommend using these results as a reference only.
+Sorry for the inconvenience, and I strongly recommend using these results as "**a reference only**".

 ## 🌟 Introduction